paukkroa/MeetingSummarizer/readme.md

 Version: 0.1

-System audio capturing only for MacOS.
-Pre-existing audio files should work with Windows.
+System audio capturing only for MacOS as of now.
+Pre-existing audio files should work with Windows and other operating systems.
+Full Windows implementation coming soon.

 ## Table of Contents